Mhg1996/Homework/README.md

-This Homework assignment is about creating a portfolio.
+FOr this weeks homework assignment I built a random password generator using Javascript.